grommet/grommet/src/js/components/DropButton/README.md

 **open**

 Whether the drop should be open or not.
+Setting it to 'false' will
+      disable the button.

 ```
 boolean